Introduction to UNION in PostgreSQL

 Select * from table2

-Below is the parameter description of the above syntax which is as follows.
+Below is the parameter description of the above syntax, which follows.

-- Column1 to ColumnN: Column used in the select statement to fetch result using union in
+• Column1 to ColumnN: Column used in the select statement to fetch results using union in

-- Table1 and Table2: Table used to retrieve data using Union operator in PostgreSQL.
+• Table1 and Table2: Table used to retrieve data using the Union operator in PostgreSQL.

-- UNION: UNION operator used to combine results of two or more queries.
+• UNION: UNION operator combines the results of two or more queries.

 How does UNION Clause work in PostgreSQL?

-- If we have to combine results using the UNION clause then both the query must have the same row count to retrieve the output.
+• Combining results using the UNION clause means both queries must have the same row count to retrieve the output.

-- Union operator is used to combining results from one or multiple tables.
+• Union operator is used to combine results from one or multiple tables.

-- The union operator in PostgreSQL places the rows in the first query after, between, or before to the second used query.
+• The union operator in PostgreSQL places the rows in the first query after, between, or before the second used query.

-- We also use order by clause to sort the result as ascending or descending order.
+• We also use order by clause to sort the result in ascending or descending order.

-- Union clause is used to remove or eliminate duplicate records from the table.
+• A union clause removes or eliminates duplicate records from the table.

 Examples to Implement